intwhcom/Whaling-Summary_Catch_Data_Visualisation_App/README.md

 ## Code

-The source code for this application is released under the **MIT License** and may be reused, modified, and further developed.
+The source code for this application is released under the **PolyForm Noncommercial License 1.0.0** and may be reused, modified, and further developed.

 See the `LICENSE` file in this repository for details.